 Hospital Information Systems – Former CIO and currently Healthcare IT consultant at The Medical City Dr. Mike Muin says we’ll see more HIS implementations for hospitals with paper-based systems.
 “We’ll also see more hospitals going into clinical IT applications.”

-Health Information Exchange - The advent of a HIE means growth of interoperability projects.
+Health Information Exchange – The advent of an HIE means the growth of interoperability projects.
 DOH talked in detail about the roadmap of the PHIE in the summit.

 Big Data and Analytics – Doc Jun shares that although the current trend is for health care organizations and institutions to implement health IT systems, such as EMRs, and share data between systems, the next logical step is to make use of the data from these systems via analysis to support other initiatives, such as clinical decision making.